adamsteer/f4g-oceania-pdal/workshop/1-querying-data.md

-# Starting out with PDAL
+# Starting out with PDAL command lines

-In this workshop we will learn by doing - it'll be a bit of a magical mystery tour, in that many concepts will be shown, then discussed.
+Like GDAL, PDAL is a c++ library, but also a set of command line utilities.
+In this section we'll explore some common PDAL one-liners for inspection and transforming data.

 ## Querying data